Modern Views of Machine Learning for Precision Psychiatry: Multimodal Data fusion in Diagnostic Analytics

 \section{Multimodal Data fusion in Diagnostic Analytics}

-A central goal of precision psychiatry is to integrate all clinical, physiological, neuroimaging and behavioral data to derive reliable individualized diagnosis.
-Importantly, the health-related data are produced daily, especially those from personal devices.
-The most essential effort in multimodal data analysis tasks is exploratory: to explore the relationship between modalities, complementarity, shared versus modality-specific information and other mutual properties.
-Multimodal data fusion techniques present a framework to infer information how different data modalities interact and inform each other, are used in medical diagnosis \cite{lahat2015multimodal,croitor2011fusing,calhoun2016multimodal}.
-In this section, we will review several data fusion methods in diagnostic analytics (Section 5.1).
-We will focus on multimodal neuroimaging data (Section 5.2), and then extend the discussion to other modalities that include vocal and visual expression data (Section 5.3).
+A central goal of precision psychiatry is to integrate all clinical, physiological, neuroimaging, and behavioral data to derive reliable individualized diagnosis and therapeutics.
+Importantly, the health-related data are produced daily, especially from personal devices.
+The most essential effort in multimodal data analysis tasks is to explore the relationship between modalities, complementarity, shared versus modality-specific information and other mutual properties.
+Multimodal data fusion techniques present a framework to infer information how different data modalities interact and can be integrated for improved disease prediction \citep{lahat2015multimodal,croitor2011fusing,calhoun2016multimodal}.
+In this section, we will review several data fusion methods in diagnostic analytics (Section \ref{section-Multimodal-1}).
+We will focus on multimodal neuroimaging data (Section \ref{section-Multimodal-2}), and then extend the discussion to other modalities including vocal and visual expression data (Section \ref{section-Multimodal-3}).